-- Securing a decisive November 2012 jury verdict against several of the nation’s largest insurers in favor of a Pump Manufacturer facing thousands of asbestos-related bodily injury lawsuits.
-Among other things, the jury found that the client’s underlying insurance policies were properly exhausted, its settlements and defense costs to date have been reasonable, its excess policies follow form to the underlying insurer’s broad defense obligations and are triggered by injury at the cellular and microscopic level (which effectively allows the policyholder to trigger all policies in effect from the date of the claimant's first significant exposure to asbestos), the policies’ non-cumulation clauses do not apply to limit coverage for separate occurrences or claims, and certain Aetna XN policies have to pay from dollar one once directly underlying insurance coverage has been exhausted (and not only when a single claim exceeds $25.5 million as Aetna had argued).
+- Securing a decisive November 2012 jury verdict against several of the nation’s largest insurers in favor of a Pump Manufacturer facing thousands of asbestos-related bodily injury lawsuits on complex questions involving, among other things, exhaustion of limits, the breadth and scope of follow-form provisions, the duty of excess insurers to pay for the costs of defense, the trigger of coverage in the context of asbestos claims, and the effect of so-called non-cumulation clauses.
 Combined with an October 2009 summary judgment ruling allowing the client to collect “all sums” from any insurer once its policy is triggered, the verdict clearly affirmed the client’s right to tender claims to any triggered policy year, and access hundreds of millions of dollars in excess layer coverage immediately.

 - Representing Syracuse University in pursuing a claim under a Not-For-Profit Individual and Organization Insurance Policy.
 In March 2013 the University was awarded summary judgment for costs it incurred responding to and conducting an investigation in connection with a number of state and federal grand jury subpoenas concerning facts and circumstances relating to allegations of sexual abuse, and in particular the allegations against the University’s former Associate Basketball Coach.